 When the lease ends and the landlord wants to re-let or sell, the landlord will want the tenant's leasehold title to be closed and the notice of the lease on the landlord's title to be removed (see LR Practice Guide 26 - Leases - determination, para 3.1.1 ( www.practicallaw.com/9-106-6731) ).

 The landlord will prefer to have a contractual obligation on the tenant to close its title and to ensure that the landlord's title can be cleared.

-The tenant should not have a problem with the inclusion of this clause.
-It is standard.
+The tenant should not have a problem with the inclusion of this clause, which is standard.